4clojure/4clojure/README.md

 An interactive problem website for Clojure beginners [https://www.4clojure.com](https://www.4clojure.com).

-## State of the Art

-This site is in a very early stage of development, so there is not a lot of polish yet.
+## Contributing

 Anyone interested in contributing should check out the [Issues](https://github.com/dbyrne/4clojure/issues) page for ideas on what to work on.

+Join us in #4clojure on freenode for help or discussion.

 ## Setup instructions for running locally